Razat94/learnSEO/README.md

 - [ ] Make sure you can access every page of your website through internal links.
       If you want a search engine to find a page, make sure it can be linked from other pages.
-      If it can't find it, it's good as invisible.
+      If the search engine can't find it, it’s as good as invisible.
 [Source](https://moz.com/beginners-guide-to-seo/how-search-engines-operate)

   <div align = "center">
     <img src = "images/links.PNG">